 Moving Beethoven’s Piano

 During the European Tour, the security and safety protections for Beethoven’s piano were unsurprisingly extensive.
 During the entire tour Colin Batt Removals were the only people ever allowed to move the piano in any way.
 To protect the piano we wrapped it in protective blankets, covered it in bubble wrap, then placed it in a wooden box which in turn was secured inside a metal container.
 The metal box was then bolted to the floor of our lorry.
-All of this extra protection made the piano very heavy and large to move, which meant we had to design and build specialist equipment to get the piano into all of the venues on the tour.
+All of this extra protection made the piano very heavy and large to move.
+This meant we had to design and build specialist equipment to get the piano into all of the venues on the tour.

 Celebrating Beethoven’s Music and his Piano